Thanksgiving Place Setting Ideas for Your Table

 So next, I used the raffia and the “gather” leaf to make a different napkin ring and moved the wheat to the top of the placemat.

-Some safe and lavender from our backyard provided some greenery of soft tones like Lindsey used.
-I added a wood slice (freebie from Haven) and one of our mini~pumpkins.
+Some sage and lavender from our backyard provided some greenery of soft tones like Lindsey used.
+I added a wood slice (freebie from Haven) and one of our mini-pumpkins.
 No napkin ring this time.

 Years ago on a whim, I bought a set of green dishes for Thanksgiving.
 I use them every year.
 I wanted to try this soft green color in the place setting.
 A nice place for the wood slice and pumpkin.
 The “grateful” is a stencil called Grace Gather Grateful from A Makers’ Studio that I made in September for another project, but it was too big so I’ve been saving it.
 I used Gel Art Ink in Can’t Never Could (black).